OpenTibiaBR

 • Include the variable in Path

-• With the debug version, you will be able to test locally by accessing via no SSL/TLS.
-Localhost is the only way to test without needing a certificate, as browsers require it.localhost
+• With the debug version, you will be able to test locally by accessing via localhost without SSL/TLS.
+Localhost is the only way to test without needing a certificate, as browsers require it.

 • Navigate to the OTClient folder